 Confidential and private testing for HIV and other STDs controls and prevents the spread of sexually transmitted diseases.

 Expanded HIV Testing

 The goal of this program is to increase rapid HIV testing among those who are at high risk for HIV, who do not know their HIV status, and who frequent non-traditional health facilities for their regular health care needs.
-MSDH provides free rapid HIV testing in cooperation with community health centers, colleges and universities, alcohol and drug centers, and community-based organizations.
+MSDH provides rapid HIV testing in cooperation with community health centers, colleges and universities, alcohol and drug centers, and community-based organizations.

 Syphilis Elimination Effort

-MSDH uses funds from the Centers for Disease Control and Prevention to support free syphilis screening in communities with high levels of syphilis infection.
+MSDH uses funds from the Centers for Disease Control and Prevention to support syphilis screening in communities with high levels of syphilis infection.
 MSDH partners with juvenile detention centers, local jails, community health centers, colleges and universities, and community-based organizations to provide screenings and treatment in order to reduce new syphilis cases in Mississippi.

 Health providers and laboratories are required by law to report cases of sexually transmitted diseases and HIV Infection in Mississippi.
 For more information, see our Rules and Regulations Governing Reportable Diseases and Conditions.